The Woodroffe School

 • Oliver – 2003

-Year 7 Drama Club – at the start of the autumn we run a drama club for the Year 7, twice a week after school just until the October half term.
-In this time we create an ensemble performance lasting about ten minutes which is performed at the ‘Meet My Tutor’ evening towards the end of October, in front of a massive audience of Year 7 parents.
-There is always a large take up for this and so we enlist the help of A’ level drama students.
+At the start of the autumn, we run a drama club for the Year 7, twice a week after school just until the October half term.
+In this time, we create an ensemble performance lasting about ten minutes which is performed at the ‘Meet My Tutor’ evening towards the end of October, in front of a massive audience of Year 7 parents.
+There is always a large take-up for this and so we enlist the help of A’ level drama students.
 This provides an early opportunity for new students who enjoy the creative arts to get involved in something exciting and meaningful in their first half term at Woodroffe.
 Our last performance used a poem by Maya Angelou ‘Life Doesn’t Frighten Me’.

-Year 8 and 9 Drama clubs are also run at different times and on different themes and skills.
+Clubs are also run at different times and on different themes and skills.

-GCSE and A level exam work is rehearsed at lunch times and after school.
+Exam work is rehearsed at lunch times and after school.

 In the past we have taken part in the Shakespeare Schools Festival and NT Connections.
 We also always take up the offer of theatre practitioners coming in to run workshops with our students.
 Recently Told by an Idiot were performing ‘Heads Will Roll’ at The Marine Theatre and we were offered a free school workshop exploring the production and the style the company work in.
 Last year we were lucky enough to be offered a workshop from Splendid Theatre Company on Christopher Marlowe and Spendid’s Brechtian style of working.